Technigo/project-weather-app/README.md

 ## The problem

-# Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?

 We approached the task by discussing which design we would want to use and then together in a live share we set up the basic html structure including classes and fetched all the necessary data.
 Further things to improve: A dropdown can be added that includes the city names, so that the